ahackit/work-on-the-LATTS/README.md

 Something something something - t-shaped developer? or Pi-shaped developer?

 I don't know.
 Just want to know how webpack works.
 It isn't a full body workout if your LATT's aren't getting action.

-See below for all my brain dumps.
-Currently trying to update everything I be knowing.
+See below for all my living brain dumps.

 ## General Philosophy